Recruiting a new manager can be one of the most important and influential hires you’ll ever make.

 Does their experience hold up to scrutiny?

-“When hiring a manager, you’ll have certain expectations of your candidates,” says Richard Boyd, director at Robert Walters’ London office.
+“When hiring a manager, you’ll have certain expectations of your candidates,” says Daniel Connors, director at Robert Walters’ London office.
 “In recruiting for a junior position, you have much more flexibility as you’ll be able to mould the candidate over time.
 But when hiring at management level, you aren’t given that luxury.
 You really need to make sure your questions hone in on a candidate’s specific experience and knowledge to ensure they can hit the ground running.

-“For example, if you’re hiring a financial analyst manager, you’ll need to ask specific questions that test their experience and knowledge,” continues Richard.
+“For example, if you’re hiring a financial analyst manager, you’ll need to ask specific questions that test their experience and knowledge,” continues Daniel.
 He suggests questions that assess candidates’ skills and accomplishments as well as the types of projects and teams they’ve led.
 “Do they do casual projections?
 How good are their financial modelling skills?
 Do they have a CFA (Chartered Financial Analyst) qualification?
 These are the type of questions you should ask.”

 “When assessing a candidate’s CV, ask yourself whether it shows an understandable career progression with enough time in each role for them to be able to learn the management skills you’re looking for,” adds Habiba Khatoon, director of Robert Walters Birmingham.
 When it comes to interrogating a CV, it’s essential to assess each candidate’s unique skillset in relation to the job, she says, rather than simply jumping to conclusions about their experience based on previous job roles and titles.